SukkitX/Sukkit/README.md

 # Sukkit
-A solar-powered server software (duh, what else would the name mean)
+A solar-powered server software
+This is a Nukkit fork that aims to fix all Nukkit's current problems!

 Readme is coming soon...